Ethical Principles and Publication Policy

 • Rigorously review a manuscript in an unbiased and confidential manner and provide the relevant feedback to improve its quality.

-• Review the manuscript in a constructive and kind tone, avoid making personal comments including hostility, slander and insult.
+• Review the manuscript in a constructive and kind tone; avoid making personal comments, including hostility, slander, and insult.
 If it is seen that the reviewers’ comments do not have a scientific quality, they might be invited to revise their assessment and feedback.

 • Review only the content of a manuscript objectively.